Many people struggle with negative thoughts that cloud their days and limit their happiness.

 As you feel grateful, it takes you out of fear and worry.

 On some days the list is longer than others.
 But, you always have a list of things that have gone well.

-The more my gratitude becomes an ingrained way of thinking, the longer becomes your list.
+The more your gratitude becomes an attitude of gratitude, the longer becomes your list.

 This is not an exercise you do out of guilt.
 Nope!
 Because, as you’re grateful, you’re not afraid.
 When you’re grateful, you’re not mad.
 Finally, when you’re grateful, you’re letting the universe know that you’re paying attention to all that you have.

 Gratitude makes you feel good.
 And when you feel good, you have more to give.